Automotive IT Solutions & Europe’s Supply Chains

 Crucially, modern data platforms now go beyond reporting.
 With predictive and prescriptive analytics, companies can spot potential issues before they happen.
 AI tools analyse trends, supplier patterns, and market signals to flag likely disruptions early.
 This kind of intelligence allows for better planning, smarter sourcing, and quicker rerouting, shifting supply chains from reactive to proactive.

-Real-world example Renault’s digital control tower, integrated with over 300 carriers, predicts disruptions up to 14 days in advance, reducing expedited shipments by 50% and slashing lead time variability during strikes and port congestion.
+A real-world example is Renault’s digital supply chain control tower.
+Integrated with more than 300 logistics partners, the platform predicts disruptions up to 14 days in advance, reducing expedited shipments by 50% and stabilising lead times during strikes and port congestion.

 Service desk and field support

 Resilience isn’t only about strategy, it’s about fast action when things go wrong.
 A local system failure or software glitch can bring operations to a halt.
-That’s when strong automotive IT solutions makes all the difference.
+This is where resilient IT operations become critical.

 Service desks are the first line of defence.
 They centralise incident handling, so teams can detect, diagnose, and fix problems quickly.
 For global manufacturers, multilingual and region-aware service desks are critical, they give frontline teams one clear place to go when something’s not working.